PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Canvas, The Scene Editor
 ========================

-Canvas is a visual (WYSWYG) game level/object editor for Phaser.
-With this tool you can create a level or the prefabs (reusable objects) of the game, layout sprites and edit object properties like transformation, physics body and animation.
+Canvas is a visual (WYSIWYG) game level/object editor for Phaser.
+With this tool, you can create a level or the prefabs (reusable objects) of the game, layout sprites and edit object properties like transformation, physics body, and animation.
 The scenes are compiled to Phaser code, in JavaScript or TypeScript.

-There are three type of Canvas files: states (compiled to a ``Phaser.State`` code), sprite prefabs (compiled to ``Phaser.Sprite`` code) and group prefabs (compiled to`Phaser.Group` code).
-These Phaser classes contain the code that create the objects of the game world.
-It is not like other tools like Tiled that uses a custom format to represent the objects layout and properties, else it compiles to a code that mimics what a developer can write with his "own hands".
+There are three types of Canvas files: states (compiled to a ``Phaser.State`` code), sprite prefabs (compiled to ``Phaser.Sprite`` code) and group prefabs (compiled to`Phaser.Group` code).
+These Phaser classes contain the code that creates the objects of the game world.
+It is not like other tools like Tiled that uses a custom format to represent the layout and properties of the objects, else it compiles to a code that mimics what a developer can write with his "own hands".
 This method has the advantage that the user can read and understand what is behind the scene and like in other tools provided in Phaser Editor, the developer can learn Phaser or reuse his current Phaser learnings.

 When you create a scene (let's say one named ``Level``) you get two files: ``Level.canvas`` and ``Level.js``.
 The ``Level.canvas`` file contains the objects of the scene and uses a custom Phaser Editor format.
 The ``Level.js`` file is compiled from the ``Level.canvas`` file and contains all the Phaser code that creates the real scene.
-Note that in a game distribution only the ``Level.js`` file is needed, since ``Level.canvas`` is only for design purpose.
+Note that in a game distribution only the ``Level.js`` file is needed since ``Level.canvas`` is only for design purpose.

 Read in Zenva GameDev Academy `Make a Mario-Style Platformer with the Phaser Editor <https://gamedevacademy.org/make-a-mario-style-platformer-with-the-phaser-editor/>`_